-Of course another option is to deliver the body directly to a cemetery or crematory for final disposition.
-This can be followed by a funeral without the body present.
-Therefore it is called a memorial service and is conducted the same way a funeral is conducted.
+Another option is to deliver the body directly to a cemetery or crematory for final disposition.
+This could be followed by a memorial service or a graveside service that you conduct yourselves.